danez13/danez13/README.md

 ---

 ## 🚧 Projects
-Here's where I roll up my sleeves and get into code!
+Here's where I take off the gloves and get into code!

 * [3D-snakegame](https://github.com/danez13/3D-SnakeGame): 3D snake game built using openGL in C++.
 * [NBA app](https://github.com/danez13/CRRJD_data-driven-basetball-application): track your favorite teams or players stats in an easy and intuitive way.